Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: summary

-In this paper, we assume that a Rashba spin--orbit coupling exists in the two-dimensional superconductor uniformly along the $z$-direction, as superconductor is assumed to be thin.
-In addition to this effect, spin--orbit coupling also exists near the interface, on the plane parallel with the interface \cite{Samokhin1,Samokhin2}.
+In this paper, we assume that a Rashba spin-orbit coupling exists in the two-dimensional superconductor uniformly along the $z$-direction, as superconductor is assumed to be thin.
+In addition to this effect, spin-orbit coupling also exists near the interface, on the plane parallel to the interface~\cite{Samokhin1,Samokhin2}.
 In this case, the direction of the Rashba vector is different.
+For spin-singlet pair potentials, the direction of the spin-orbit coupling only affects the direction of the spin of the induced odd-frequency spin-triplet pair amplitude due to the spin-rotational symmetry.
+On the other hand, for spin-triplet pair potentials, the relative angle of the $\mathbf{d}$-vector and the Rashba spin-orbit coupling affects surface Andreev bound states like diffusive ferromagnet/superconductor junctions~\cite{PhysRevB.92.024510}.
+It is also interesting to study this type of spin-orbit coupling.

+We comment on the case that the amplitude of the RSOC is much larger than the hopping integral for the spin-singlet $d_{xy}$-wave superconductor.
+In our study, we consider that the amplitude of the RSOC is smaller than the hopping integral $t$ and the odd-frequency spin-triplet $s$-wave pair amplitude increases with the increase of the amplitude of the RSOC\@.
+On the other hand, when the amplitude of the RSOC is much larger than the hopping integral, the ZESABS disappears when the value of the chemical potential is non-zero as can be seen in the Appendix A and the odd-frequency spin-triplet $s$-wave pair amplitude disappears as increasing $\lambda/t$ for the large amplitude of the RSOC\@.

+A ZESABS is also produced by a Dresselhaus spin-orbit interaction and the Zeeman field~\cite{Ikegaya2016}.
+The Dresselhaus spin-orbit interaction breaks the spin-rotational symmetry and the anomalous proximity effect is also expected for the spin-singlet $d_{xy}$-wave superconductors.

+Recently, relation between crossed Andreev reflection (CAR) and odd frequency pair amplitude is pointed out~\cite{Crepin}.
+On the other hand, in ballistic transport regime, CAR with mixed parity state is calculated~\cite{0953-8984-29-1-015301}.
+It is an interesting future problem to calculate CAR in diffusive regime.

-It is also interesting to study this type of spin--orbit coupling.
-In this paper, we focus on the localized odd-frequency pairing accompanied by the SABS, which is generated by the symmetry breaking from the bulk conventional even-frequency pair potential.
-On the othe hand, several studies have been pursuing the realization of a bulk odd-frequency superconductor so far \cite{Berezinskii,Belitz1,Belitz2,Balatsky,Emery,Coleman2,Balatsky2, Coleman,Belitz3,Vojta,Fuseya,Shigeta,Hotta,Shigeta2,Solenov, Fuseya2011,Kusunose,Kusunose2,Fukui}.
-Although it is difficult to express the bulk odd-frequency superconducting states consistent with various conditions \cite{Asano2014,Fominov2015}, a recently proposed odd-frequency gap function in the two channel Kodo lattice model (TCKL) is a promising system \cite{Hoshino2015}.
-The calculation of charge transport and Josephson effect has already started \cite{Hoshino2016}.
+In this paper, we focus on the localized odd-frequency pairing accompanied by the ZESABS, which is generated by the symmetry breaking from the bulk conventional even-frequency pair potential.
+On the other hand, several studies have been pursuing the realization of a bulk odd-frequency superconductor so far~\cite{Berezinskii,Belitz1,Belitz2,Balatsky,Emery,Coleman2,Balatsky2, Coleman,Belitz3,Vojta,Fuseya,Shigeta,Hotta,Shigeta2,Solenov, Fuseya2011,Kusunose,Kusunose2,Fukui}.
+Although it is difficult to express the bulk odd-frequency superconducting states consistent with various conditions~\cite{Asano2014,Fominov2015}, a recently proposed odd-frequency gap function in the two channel Kondo lattice model (TCKL) is a promising system~\cite{Hoshino2015}.
+The calculation of charge transport and Josephson effect has already started~\cite{Hoshino2016}.
 It is interesting to study proximity effects in the DN/TCKL system.